 The images I make are always inspired by human experiences and relationships.
 I am particularly interested in time and memory.
 I work creating so that I can remember.
-I see my body as a container of emotions: all can be shown but all remain hiden.
-In my personal work I usually draw portraits of my relatives treating them as selfportraits, because they took part on my creation.
+I see my body as a container of emotions: all can be shown but some may remain hiden.
+In my personal work I usually draw portraits of my close ones treating them as selfportraits, because they all took part on my creation.
 The size of my pieces is usually very small, as I often imitate old miniatures.

 I use familiar objects as portraits of souls, reflecting and throwing out feelings of fullness or emptiness.
 I mostly combine drawing and engraving.
-I work on vintage objects such as cameos where, back in the late 19th Century, people used to save memories in, such as the portraits of their lovers.
+I work on vintage objects such as cameos where, back in the late 18th Century, people used to save memories in, such as portraits of their lovers.
 Eyes looking.
 Apples raised.
-I give this old pieces a new meaning using contemporary techniques based on old fashion styles.
-I propose objects that hold a story, creating images that are surrounded by a very special ambience, such as my examples of vases keeping an atmosphere that was once felt versus vases unable to keep: recipients filled by holes.
+I give this old pieces a new meaning and life using the same old techniques.
+I propose objects that hold a story, creating images that are surrounded by a very special ambience.
+I give examples of vases keeping an atmosphere that was once felt versus vases unable to keep: recipients filled by holes.
 Now the vessel is the container of emotions: all can be kept and also all may be gone.
 I work in this duality because one thing cannot exist without its opposite.

 I love and enjoy to remember.
 Remembering is thinking.
 Thus, I create things preventing myself from the oblivion.
 Hope my work prevents others from forgetting as well: we are all recipients and memories are everything we may contain.